mh-shihan/thinking-in-ui-ux-design/README.md

-# Thinking In UI UX Design
+# Thinking In UI/UX Design
 ## 1. Design accessibility
 Accessibility in web or UI/UX design means creating digital interfaces (websites, apps, software) that can be used by all people, including those with disabilities or limitations — such as visual, auditory, motor, or cognitive impairments.